-AKC vs CKC: The AKC is otherwise known as the American Kennel Club and the CKC is the shortened form of Continental Club Kennel.
-They are both kennel clubs in the US that oversee the registration of dog breeds.
+AKC vs CKC: The AKC is the American Kennel Club, and the CKC is the shortened form of Continental Club Kennel.
+Both kennel clubs in the US oversee the registration of dog breeds.

-Although the AKC is more known between the two kennel clubs, some breeders prefer the CKC due to the club being more lenient with its registration than the AKC.
+Although the AKC is more known among the two kennel clubs, some breeders prefer the CKC because the club is more lenient with its registration than the AKC.

-The AKC tries to make sure the dogs registered are purebred and this is has led to one of the arguments of critics that the kennel club solely focuses on physical appearance leaving out health/emotional standards.
+The AKC tries to ensure the dogs registered are purebred, which has led to one of the critics’ arguments that the kennel club solely focuses on physical appearance, leaving out health/emotional standards.

 The American Kennel Club (AKC)